 The cons of business charge cards are:

 - Qualifying is more difficult: Since charge cards generally have no preset spending limit, the qualification requirements are more difficult.
 For example, most credit card issuers require business owners to have good to excellent personal credit scores (of at least 670) to qualify.
-If your score is lower, consider a fair credit business credit card.
+If your score is below 579, you should consider a secured business credit card.

 - Required to be paid off in full monthly: The major difference between a business charge card and business credit card is the repayment schedule.
 Business charge cards must be paid off every month in full and carry no APRs.
 Business credit cards, on the other hand, only require a monthly minimum payment.